analogdevicesinc/msdk/Examples/MAX32655/Hello_World/README.md

 This version of Hello_World prints an incrementing count to the console UART and toggles a LED0 every 500 ms.

+If change WITH_DUAL_CORE_SYNC to 1, it will enable the synchronization between the ARM core (CM4) and the RISC-V core (RV32).
+Please refer to App Note [The MAX32655: Why Two Cores Are Better Than One](https://www.maximintegrated.com/en/design/technical-documents/app-notes/7/7336.html).

+README file of project MAX32655/RV_ARM_Loader will present more details on the dual core synchronization.

 ## Setup

 ##### Board Selection